Roy Campanella: Post-playing career

-Marriages and family
+A historic marker was installed in Nashua, New Hampshire by the Black Heritage Trail of New Hampshire to celebrate the achievements of Campanella and Newcombe in 2023.

+Personal life

 Campanella was married three times.
 His first marriage, to Bernice Ray on January 3, 1939, ended in divorce.
 They had two daughters together.

 On April 30, 1945, he married Ruthe Willis, who brought her son David to the marriage.
 They had three children together (including a son, Roy Campanella II, who became a television director).
 Their marriage deteriorated after Campanella's accident; they separated in 1960.
 Ruthe died of a heart attack at age 40 in January 1963.

 On May 5, 1964, Campanella married Roxie Doles, who survived him.

 Death

 Campanella died of heart failure at age 71 on June 26, 1993, at his home in Woodland Hills, California.
 His body was cremated at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.